robotics-crash-course/rccdocs.github.io/README.md

 `PicoDev.md`: Setting upthe Pico development enviornment

-`UploadPico.md`: Learn how to build and upload programs to the Pico.
+`UploadPico.md`: Learn how to build and upload programs to the Pico

 `shell-cheat-sheet.pdf`: Document containing helpful commands to use the shell